op7ic/shadowbroker-smb-scanner/README.md

 ### !!!!!!!
 DANGER !!!!!!!

 This is based on shadowborker dump.
-Who knows what hides in these binaries, use at your own risk
+Who knows what hides in these binaries, use at your own risk and from VM ideally.

 ### Help